-Make a Personalized Coloring Book Using Photoshop and Powerpoint
+Make Your Own Coloring Book Using Photoshop and Powerpoint

 A Homemade Coloring Book

 Creating a personalized, homemade coloring book can be an easy project, using Photoshop and Powerpoint.
 This makes a wonderful gift for Christmas, birthdays, or anniversaries.
 Using your own photographs, you could make one for a family reunion as a special souvenir.
 Children might enjoy making their own coloring book as well.

 I decided to include my own family pictures, but you could create one with all kinds of themes including pictures of animals, historical figures, celebrities, or famous paintings.

 The book that I made was small, using only 8 sheets of paper, featuring 2 photos on each side of the sheet for a total of 30 pictures, and an introductory page.
 If you wish to make a larger book with more pages, you need to bind the book in a different manner (I'll post a link at the bottom of this page), or else the central pages will protrude.